 March 21, 2018 - So you have everything set for this event, the keynote speech is about to begin, and you sit in the back of the meeting room and breathe a sigh of relief.
 All of a sudden, you smell smoke and alarms are going off.
 People are screaming and running out the doors.
 This is one of those crises that could easily ruin your event.
 If you have a crisis plan, you may be able to deal with this situation and maybe even be able to get everything back on track.
 If you haven't thought about event crisis plans, now is the time to start.

 In a series of interviews with planners and city officials, a pattern emerges where risk management is commonly put on the back burner until a crisis forces a change in perspective.
 "Unfortunately, you don't realize something can go wrong until it does," says Stuart Ruff, CMP, director of meetings and events at Risk and Insurance Management Society.
 Read about some real-life event crises in this article.

-Terror attacks are now a constant threat to society and consequently, security has become top of agenda for many businesses -- especially for those organizations involved in running events in big city destinations.
+Terror attacks are now a constant threat to society.
+Consequently, security has become top of mind for many businesses -- especially for those organizations involved in running events in big-city destinations.
 Knowing what to do at a time of crisis has never been more relevant.
-A crisis communication plan is important for your events, for any crisis situation that has the potential to disrupt an event -- from fire outbreaks and flooding to any other kind of emergency evacuation.
+A crisis communication plan is essential for your events, for any crisis situation that has the potential to disrupt an event -- from fire outbreaks and flooding to any other kind of emergency evacuation.

 Copyright (C) 2018 Attainium Corp - All rights reserved.